 - Account IDs

-3 Tips for Managing Personally Identifiable Financial Information
+3 Tips for Organizations to Manage Personally Identifiable Financial Information

 The current U.S. regulation most applicable to PIFI – the Gramm-Leach-Bliley Act – states that financial institutions must inform their customers of any changes to their existing privacy policies and avoid disclosing customers’ nonpublic personal information without expressed consent.
 Nevertheless, the law does not specify – beyond privacy policies – exactly what steps are required for institutions to fulfill their obligations.